linode/docs/docs/linode-writers-formatting-guide.md

 ### Images

 Images should be in *.png* or *.jpg* format.
-If an image is over 650 pixels wide, include both the original *and* one which is scaled down to 650 px.
+If an image is over 650 pixels wide, include both the original **and** one which is scaled down to 650 px.
 Image filenames cannot contain spaces and should use hyphens (-) to separate words instead of underscores (_).

 When adding an image, ensure that all identifying attributes such as names and IP addresses are removed, obfuscated, or replaced with dummy text, such as **example_user** or **192.0.2.0**.
-Be mindful of metadata in images taken from mobile devices.
+Be mindful of metadata in images taken with mobile devices.

 To insert an image up to 650 px wide: